firezombie34/Catastrophes/README.md

 Future Changes
 --------------
-Right clicking with Catalyst activates a basic display at the top of the player's screen
+Right clicking with the Catalyst activates a basic display at the top of the player's screen